caseyltaylor/caseyltaylor.github.io/index.md

  <img src="/images/COVID-holding-bandicoot.JPG" width="300" height="200" align="middle">

 Before my PhD, I completed a **Bachelor of Animal and Veterinary Bioscience** with First Class Honours at The University of Sydney.
-During my undergradate degree, I developed a strong interest in wildlife, parasites and disease which led me to major in Animal Health and Disease.
+I developed a strong interest in wildlife, parasites and disease which led me to major in Animal Health and Disease.
 My Honours project explored the use of Infrared thermography as a tool to measure inflammation and pain in beef calves undergoing routine husbandry procedures.
-This project sparked my passion for research, but it was a 6-month program with **Conservation Volunteers Australia** after Honours that led me back to ecology.
+While Honours sparked my passion for research, it was a 6-month program with **Conservation Volunteers Australia** after Honours that led me back to ecology.

  <img src="/images/CT_termite mound_trop BIO.JPG" width="250" height="300" align="center">